m-a-y-h/nekon/README.md

 # Status: ⚠ Development Failed ⚠
-This project is currently in active development.
-Features may be incomplete or subject to change.
-Please be aware that significant changes may occur before the final release.
+This project is declared as "failed".
+Features are incomplete and not subject to change by the original contributors.
+You may use the code selectively.
+Also, don't run setup.py, it probably contains the frontend, which was removed from the final code commits.

 # Development Phase Setup